rusty1s/deep-graph-matching-consensus/README.md

 $ python setup.py install
 ```

-Head over to our [documentation](https://deep-graph-matching-consensus.readthedocs.io) for a better understanding of the `DGMC` base class.
+Head over to our [documentation](https://deep-graph-matching-consensus.readthedocs.io) for a detailed overview of the `DGMC` module.

 ## Running examples